ricsanfre/pi-cluster/docs/_docs/istio.md

 ### Istio Observability configuration

-Istio generates detailed telemetry (metrcis, traces and logs) for all service communications within a mesh
+Istio generates detailed telemetry (metricis, traces and logs) for all service communications within a mesh

 See further details in [Istio Observability](https://istio.io/latest/docs/concepts/observability/)

+#### Logs

+#### Traces

+Istio leverages Envoy's proxy distributed tracing capabilities.
+Since Istio Ambient mode is only using Envoy proxy for way

+#### Metrics (Prometheus configuration)

 Metrics from control plane (istiod) and proxies (ztunnel) can be extracted from Prometheus sever: